Quaternionic Carleson measures: Vanishing Carleson measures

 Let $F^1$ and $F^2$ be the holomorphic functions with real coefficients, such that the limit function $f=\ext(F)$ can be written as $f=\ext(F^1)+i\ext(F^2)$.
 By the triangle inequality, since $p\ge 1$, we have then

 which, up to subsequences, goes to $0$ as $n$ goes to $+\infty$, thanks to what we just proved for sequences of functions in $X_\D$ with real coefficients.
-Thus we can conclude that $\mu^s$ is a p-Carleson measure for $ X_\D$.
+Thus we can conclude that $\mu^s$ is a vanishing $p$-Carleson measure for $ X_\D$.

 \end{proof}